WORKPLACE LIES – “Leadership is a feature”.

-I can also say that we tend to agree that all the best leaders possess this quality, or set of qualities – so, leadership is something that lives, specially, in those who lead and is in some way responsible for their ability to do so.
-And I can say that, as a consequence, most of us would agree that if you want to be a leader, you have to have this set of qualities.
+Therefore we tend to agree that all the best leaders possess this quality, or set of qualities – so, leadership is something that lives, specially, in those who lead and is in some way responsible for their ability to do so.
+As a consequence, most of us would agree that if you want to be a leader, you have to have this set of qualities.
 There is a frustrating circularity to this argument – that there’s a feature called “leadership“, and we know it’s a feature because leaders have it, otherwise they wouldn’t be leaders.
 It’s like saying your cat has catness because he’s a cat: it might be true, but it’s hardly helpful to your hamster if he dreams, someday, of being a cat.

 This know-it-when-we-see-it vagueness explains, in part, why we can talk about leadership so much without usefully advancing our understanding of it, or “getting much better at it”.
 Perhaps to combat this vagueness, some go further and begin to try to specify some of the qualities that make up leadership.
 As for example:

 • Being inspirational seems to be important.